Flagpole Sitta: In popular culture

 "Flagpole Sitta" was used as the theme song for the British sitcom Peep Show for the second series through the ninth.
 In 2008, Harvey Danger singer Sean Nelson stated that Peep Show is "...the only pop culture item the song has been associated with that feels like a kindred spirit to the original attitude of the lyric."
 In 2016, he said: "It's a joy to be affiliated with something that's so smart and so funny and so kind of rude and weird."
 It was also included on the soundtrack to Scooby-Doo 2: Monsters Unleashed and was featured in a 2024 Taco Bell television commercial advertising the $7 Luxe Cravings Box's inclusion of 1990s menu item the Gordita Supreme.

-“Weird Al” Yankovic included the song in his “Polka Power!” medley on the 1999 album Running with Scissors.
+"Weird Al" Yankovic included the song in his "Polka Power!" medley on the 1999 album Running with Scissors.
+Flagpole Sitta has been featured in several films including American Pie and Dickie Roberts: Former Child Star.